-Thimerosal, a mercury-containing compound, has been used as a preservative in vaccines since the 1930s and is used in multidose vials of inactivated influenza vaccine to reduce the likelihood of bacterial contamination.
-Although no scientific evidence indicates that thimerosal in vaccines leads to serious adverse events in vaccine recipients, in 1999, the U.S. Public Health Service and other organizations recommended that efforts be made to eliminate or reduce the thimerosal content in vaccines to decrease total mercury exposure, chiefly among infants (61-63).
-Since mid-2001, vaccines routinely recommended for infants in the United States have been manufactured either without or with only trace amounts of thimerosal to provide a substantial reduction in the total mercury exposure from vaccines for children (64).
+Thimerosal, a mercury-containing compound, has been used as a preservative in vaccines (64) since the 1930s and is used in multi-dose vials of inactivated influenza vaccine to reduce the likelihood of bacterial contamination.
+Although no scientific evidence indicates that thimerosal in vaccines leads to serious adverse events in vaccine recipients, in 1999, the U.S. Public Health Service and other organizations recommended that efforts be made to eliminate or reduce the thimerosal content in vaccines to decrease total mercury exposure, chiefly among infants (64-66).
+Since mid-2001, vaccines routinely recommended for infants in the United States have been manufactured either without or with only trace amounts of thimerosal to provide a substantial reduction in the total mercury exposure from vaccines for children (67).
 Vaccines containing trace amounts of thimerosal have <1 mcg mercury/dose.
-In 1999, 15 of 28 vaccine products for which CDC had contracts did not contain thimerosal as a preservative.
-In 2004, 27 of 29 products under CDC contract do not contain thimerosal as a preservative.

 Influenza Vaccines and Thimerosal.
 LAIV does not contain thimerosal.
-Thimerosal preservative-containing inactivated influenza vaccines, distributed in multidose containers in the United States, contain 25 mcg of mercury/0.5-mL dose (61,62).
-Inactivated influenza virus vaccines distributed in the United States as preservative-free vaccines in single-dose syringes contain only trace amounts of thimerosal as a residual from early manufacturing steps.
-Inactivated influenza vaccine that does not contain thimerosal as a preservative has <1 mcg mercury/0.5-mL dose or <0.5 mcg mercury/0.25-mL dose.
-This information is included in the package insert provided with each type of inactivated influenza virus vaccine.
+Thimerosal preservative-containing inactivated influenza vaccines, distributed in multi-dose containers in the United States, contain 25 mcg of mercury/0.5-mL dose (64,65).
+Inactivated influenza virus vaccines distributed in the United States will also be available in 2005 in a thimerosal-free formulation in both 0.25 mL and 0.5-mL single-dose syringes and a preservative-free formulation (which contains trace amounts of thimerosal) in 0.25-mL-dose syringes.